syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 # Getting Started with .NET Maui ListView (SfListView)

-This section provides a quick overview for getting started with the .NET Maui ListView (SfListView) for Maui.
-Walk through the entire process of creating the real world SfListView.
+This section provides a quick overview of how to get started with the .NET Maui ListView (SfListView) for Maui.
+Walk-through the entire process of creating the real world SfListView.

 ## Creating an application using the .NET MAUI ListView

 1. Create a new .NET MAUI application in Visual Studio.
-2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
+2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
 To add SfListView to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.ListView and then install it.
 3. Import the control namespace `Syncfusion.Maui.ListView` in XAML or C# code.

 {% tabs %}